 Machining or metal cutting is one of the different processes in which a piece of raw material is cut through a regulated material-removal process into a desired final shape and size.
 This is known as subtractive manufacturing, as distinct from the additive manufacturing methods of controlled material addition.
 Steel machining operations can be divided into commonly six processes known as turning, drilling, milling, planing, broaching, and grinding.
 In this article, we will examine these machining methods.

 While machining applications are quite extensive, applications are particularly common for carbon steels and stainless steel.
-The final steel products fabricated can be automotive parts, aircraft components, construction equipments, machine tools, crankshafts, gears, axles, screws, pulleys, cutting tools, spacers and fixtures, bushings, machine frames and much more.
+The final steel products fabricated can be automotive parts, aircraft components, construction equipment, machine tools, crankshafts, gears, axles, screws, pulleys, cutting tools, spacers and fixtures, bushings, machine frames, and much more.

 Figure 1: Examples of common machining processes by drilling, milling, turning, planing and shaping, broaching and grinding